 As night falls in the thick, densely wooded forest that spans across the Great Lakes region and southeastern Canada, a low siren of a howl pierces through the dark and is followed by a chorus of equally eerie and majestic cries.
 As their name suggests, eastern timber wolves are made for life among the forests.

 Known also as the eastern wolf, timber wolf, or Algonquin wolf, they have baffled biologists with their origins.
 Some claim they are a unique subspecies of gray wolves, while others say they are a separate species that originally split from a common ancestor over 1 million years ago.

 Regardless of their mysterious past and spooky personification throughout folklore, eastern timber wolves are a fascinating species and, as apex predators are essential in maintaining the balance of their ecosystem.

-Smaller than the common gray wolf but larger than a coyote, eastern timber wolves are an intermediate size with females weighing on average 23.9 kilograms (53 lb) and males 30 kilograms (67 lb).
+Smaller than the standard gray wolf but larger than a coyote, eastern timber wolves are intermediate, with females weighing on average 23.9 kilograms (53 lb) and males 30 kilograms (67 lb).
 From the tip of the nose to the end of their tail, they measure about 1.6 m (5.5 ft) in length and 63 to 91 cm (25 to 36 in) in height.
-They come in a variety of colors but are most commonly a grayish-brown mix with their flanks and chest having a lighter, cream hue.
-Genome sequencing in 2016 indicated that this species was the result of ancient and complex gray wolf and coyote mating.
-Their genetic makeup was found to be 58% gray wolf and 42% coyote with hybridization having occurred 546–963 years ago.